Stock Markets Fall On US Rate-hike Fears - UrduPoint

 "Throwing cold water over the party were stronger than expected jobs figures in the US, something closely monitored by the Federal Reserve when making interest rate decisions."
 Eurozone stock markets were also down, as were leading indices in Asia.

-Wall Street opened lower, with the Dow shedding 0.3 percent at the start of trading, as investors continued to reel from Friday's job data.
+Wall Street stocks were also trading lower, with the Dow shedding 0.2 percent in late morning trading, as investors continued to reel from Friday's job data.

 A softer tone from the Fed regarding its monetary tightening campaign had allowed market participants to entertain the possibility of a pause to rate hikes, or even a cut, later in the year.